Skip to main content

 – Granite City, near Cashiers.
 Unsanctioned area provides opportunity for bouldering, climbing and rappelling.
 Click on the photo at right for more information.

 – Nantahala River Gorge, between Almond and Topton.
-8.5 miles of whitewater rafting, hiking trails, picnicking, drinking water, flush toilets (handicapped accessible). $1 per person fee, $5 for season.
-(828) 524-6441.
+The area offers 8.5 miles of whitewater rafting, fishing, hiking trails, picnicking, drinking water, flush toilets (handicapped accessible).
+Fee charged for rafting.
+Outfitters and guides available onsite for whitewater rafting and fishing.

 Silver Run Falls - Click for More Information– Silver Run Falls, near Cashiers.
 There is a short, easy crushed-stone trail to the base of the 30-foot falls.
-(828) 526-3765.
 Click on the photo at right for more information.

 Go to Camping in Nantahala National Forest for several more day use sites/campgrounds.